banalna/pip-services3-commons-dotnet/README.md

 # <img src="https://uploads-ssl.webflow.com/5ea5d3315186cf5ec60c3ee4/5edf1c94ce4c859f2b188094_logo.svg" alt="Pip.Services Logo" width="200"> <br/> Portable abstractions and patterns for .NET

-This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
+This module is a part of the [Pip.Services](http://pip.services.org) polyglot microservices toolkit.
-It provides basic building blocks that can be used to implement non-trivial business logic in applications and services.
+It provides a set of basic patterns used in microservices or backend services.

-The key difference of this framework is a portable implementation across variety of different languages.
-Currently it supports Java, .NET, Python, Node.js, Golang.
-The code provides reasonably thin abstraction layer over most fundamental functions and delivers symmetric implementation that can be quickly ported between different platforms.
+Also the module implemenets a reasonably thin abstraction layer over most fundamental functions across all languages supported by the toolkit to facilitate symmetric implementation.

 The module contains the following packages: